Genetic transformation: Natural competence and transformation

-As of 2014 about 80 species of bacteria were known to be capable of transformation, about evenly divided between Gram-positive and Gram-negative bacteria; the number might be an overestimate since several of the reports are supported by single papers.

 Naturally competent bacteria carry sets of genes that provide the protein machinery to bring DNA across the cell membrane(s).
 The transport of the exogenous DNA into the cells may require proteins that are involved in the assembly of type IV pili and type II secretion system, as well as DNA translocase complex at the cytoplasmic membrane.

 Due to the differences in structure of the cell envelope between Gram-positive and Gram-negative bacteria, there are some differences in the mechanisms of DNA uptake in these cells, however most of them share common features that involve related proteins.
 The DNA first binds to the surface of the competent cells on a DNA receptor, and passes through the cytoplasmic membrane via DNA translocase.
 Only single-stranded DNA may pass through, the other strand being degraded by nucleases in the process.
 The translocated single-stranded DNA may then be integrated into the bacterial chromosomes by a RecA-dependent process.
 In Gram-negative cells, due to the presence of an extra membrane, the DNA requires the presence of a channel formed by secretins on the outer membrane.
 Pilin may be required for competence, but its role is uncertain.
 The uptake of DNA is generally non-sequence specific, although in some species the presence of specific DNA uptake sequences may facilitate efficient DNA uptake.